 What Is Foxhunting?

 Foxhunting (hidden transmitter hunting) participants attempt to find a hidden transmitter (the “fox”), using handheld or mobile directional antennas within a designated area.
-As a minimum, you will need a mobile or portable 2M radio and usually a directional antenna, although some hunters use multiple radios and specialized DF antennas.
+As a minimum, you will need a mobile or portable 2M radio and usually a directional antenna, although some hunters use multiple radios and specialized DF (direction finding) antennas.
 You can work alone or in teams to find the fox.

 While foxhunting is fun on its own, it’s actually good practice for hams to be able to find malicious or unintended interference from other radio sources.
 It’s important to have a good team of trained “hunters” to nail down interference sources, and foxhunting is great training.